 In addition, practically everyone in the family who isn’t already married got engaged in the past year, which just goes to prove two things: we can be a charming bunch when we have to be, and there’s a sucker born every minute.

 No one went broke this year, and as usual, Dad made a big pile of cash, but there’s nothing new about that.
 He bought ANOTHER Corvette, which I think is just about enough for any one guy.
 I mean really, you can only drive one car at a time.
 (Kidding, Dad.)
-Stacy and Scott both finally graduated from college, and Riley went to kindergarten, which means, folks, that we are getting OLD.
+Stacy and Scott both finally graduated from college, and Riley went to kindergarten that was set up by Ivy Kids Franchise, which means, folks, that we are getting OLD.

 Mom got a big dog and an invisible fence, and Todd and Denise got a second cat.
 My fish died.